QUEST

 Chef-Prepared Cuisine

-While you enjoy exploring Spitsbergen our onboard chef prepares three meals a day, inspired by Scandinavian traditions and local ingredients.
+While you enjoy exploring Spitsbergen our onboard chef prepares three meals a day, inspired by Nordic traditions.

 Sample Itinerary — Spitsbergen with S/Y Quest